 “It is He Who hath made you (His) agents, inheritors of the earth: He hath raised you in ranks, some above others: that He may try you in the gifts He hath given you: for thy Lord is quick in punishment: yet He is indeed Oft-forgiving, Most Merciful.”
 (Qur’an 6:165)

 How the Moon circles the Zodiac every 28 days reminds us of our natural cycles.
-Every species has a place in its environment and cannot leave this place and remain themselves.
+Every species has a place in its environment and cannot leave this place and remain itself.
 The place makes them.
 Imagine a bridge where Aphrodite represents the places you step.
 You cannot step over the side where there is nothing to step on.
 This nothing is a place you do not belong, a place that will kill you.
 Natural selection eliminates forms that do not belong anywhere, and this untouchable killer goes by the name Nem.
 These limits define the world that makes us what we are.

 Instead of worshiping imaginary gods, let us learn to value something real.
 The haters of life will make everything dead because civilization cannot leave anything alone.
 Let us leave a part of Nature alone.
 By saving a part of Nature, you save a piece of yourself.
 The Sacred Grove also grows inside you.
 Usually, the word grove refers to a small area of trees.
 We can use the word grove to refer to a lot more.
 Even a natural desert has value.

 Never cut the Grove; each tree stands for a nymph, and if the nymph wants to remain a virgin, the tree must remain untouched.
 An untouched Sacred Grove needs a balance with Nature; therefore, if your forest occasionally burns down as part of its natural ecology, let it burn.
 In some groves, people can plant and take care of the trees, which may allow us to walk or play in them.
 Even then, leave something completely natural, something you don’t touch, where Nature does what Nature wants.
-Locate the Grove on desirable land since leaving it on land you don’t want, would be cheating.
+Locate the Grove on desirable land, since leaving it on land you don’t want would be cheating.
 Make the Grove large, perhaps turning the entire state of California into a Sacred Grove.

 Without the Grove, civilization sets unnatural limits on our lives.
 The Sacred Grove contains natural limits, and we must leave the Grove alone, even if a time may come when society claims it needs to touch the Grove.
 Surely, your tribe did something wrong if you people cannot leave a piece of land alone; how we treat our Sacred Grove would reflect how we manage ourselves.
 The Grove speaks for our respect, for everything we respect, and when the people destroy the Sacred Grove, people commit the ultimate sin.
 Societies do not need to all be the same, and we do not need this one global civilization we have today.
 Unhappiness happens when one society imposes its ways on another.
-Let each tribe find their limits and grow their grove.
+Let each tribe find its limits and grow its Grove.

 Section 2: The Garden